Bhattdeep/Face-Verification-web-App/README.md

 # Face-Verification-web-App
 To run this face verifiaction web app in your device Firstly we have to make the mysql database,
-The name of the database can be anything but it should be mentioned in the code
+The name of the database can be anything but it should be mentioned in your database code like i have mentioned it in my code.

 DB_CONFIG = {
     'host': 'localhost',